• Current students

 First attempt examinations

-First attempt candidates for CAP1 and CAP2 who have enrolled on the course programme will be automatically entered for the first session of the examinations and interim assessments in that academic year.
-Such candidates will have an opportunity to amend the examination session subsequent to receiving the provisional notification of examination sitting (issued circa 4-5 weeks before the actual examination).
+First attempt candidates for CAP1 and CAP2 who have enrolled on the course programme will be automatically entered for the first session of examinations in that academic year.
+Such candidates will have an opportunity to amend the examination session subsequent to receiving the provisional exam notice (issued circa 4-5 weeks before the actual examination).
 FAE candidates must sit the first attempt in the summer sitting.

 Repeat examinations